Nambya language

-Nambya, or Nanzwa/Nanzva, is a Bantu language spoken by the Nambya people.
+Nambya, Nambiya or Nanzwa/Nanzva, is a Bantu language spoken by the Nambya people.
 It is spoken in northwestern Zimbabwe, particularly in the town of Hwange, with a few speakers in northeastern Botswana.
 It is either classified as a dialect of Kalanga or as a closely related language.
 The Zimbabwean constitution, in particular the Education Act, as amended in 1990, recognises Nambya and Kalanga as separate indigenous languages.

 Phonology

 Nambya is a tonal language.
 It has a simple 5 vowel system and a typical Bantu consonant-vowel (CV) syllable structure.
 The language has onsetless syllables, but these are restricted to the word-initial position, making Nambya typical of the Southern Bantu languages.

 Vowels

 Morphology

 Like many Bantu languages, Nambya has a highly agglutinative morphology.